Simple One Minute Test Answers Your Question, How Long Will I Live?

 Beyond all of the research and data crunching, there are simple tests your doctor can perform to predict how long you may live.

 There are also more obvious conditions that are great predictors of how long you will live.
-For instance, if you were a Gazelle walking with a pronounced limp across the African Serengeti Plains your life expectancy could be measured in minutes.
+For instance, if you were a Gazelle walking with a pronounced limp across the African Serengeti Plains, your life expectancy could be measured in minutes.
 LOL.

 Oh, you have heard mention of such a test.
 I wonder where?
 LOL.

-12,000 participants who were diagnosed with specific forms of heart disease had their performance on an echocardiogram machine studied.
+Twelve thousand participants who were diagnosed with specific forms of heart disease had their performance on an echocardiogram machine studied.

-I could have told them that and it would have only cost a six-pack of beer.
+I could have told them that, and it would have only cost a six-pack of beer.
 LOL.

-It’s like the one where two friends unexpectedly cross paths with a grizzly bear in the woods and life expectancy was measured by who could run the fastest.
+It’s like the one where two friends unexpectedly cross paths with a grizzly bear in the woods, and life expectancy was measured by who could run the fastest.
 LOL.
 Some things are just obvious.

 Conclusion